warpat/processing/README.md

-iIt's beta3 and now it's more coll.
+It's beta3 and now it's more coll.
+Loock pleas.